Sets

 Field sets

-Field sets are the simplest form of sets XP offers.
-Field sets group inputs visually and have no effect on the data model.
-In a schema, the field set element wraps the input elements it should contain.
-To create a field set that contains a TextLine and a TextArea, the markup would look like this:
+Field sets are the simplest form of sets XP offers… they group inputs visually and have no effect on the data model.

 <field-set>